mostro20/emu-sql-scripts/README.md

 ## Version 3 (Dev)

-This is a development Migrate file for Drupal.
+This is a development Custom Migrate module for Drupal.
 Due to Drush conflicts between Migrate Tools, and dependencies for Drush 10.5 and Drupal 9.1.10, this module has not been able to be run, so is a theoretical working file.

+There is a readme in the `Version3` folder that contains documentation about the custom module.

 ## Version 2 (Current)